openresty/openresty-systemtap-toolkit/README.markdown

 ngx-lua-bt
 ----------

-This tool dump out the current Lua-land backtrace in the current running Nginx worker process.
+This tool dumps out the current Lua-land backtrace in the current running Nginx worker process.

 This tool is very useful in locating the infinite Lua loop that keeps the Nginx worker spinning with 100% CPU usage.